Live & Kicking: Overview

 Live & Kicking returned in September 1999 and saw the introduction of new presenters Steve Wilson and Emma Ledden.
 New features were added however unlike previous series, many of them failed to last and were continuously replaced.
 It also saw leprechaun Mr Onion return, however Shamrock remained meaning the show now had three leprechaun puppets.
 A new comedy duo called Supergirly were also introduced from January 2000 to fill the gap left by 'Ben, Gez and Rich' who had quit the show the previous series.
 Supergirly, which consisted of Louise McClatchy and Jai Simeone, (known as Lou and Jai) would feature in sketches throughout the morning as BBC make-up artists who were rude to the guests.

 October 2000 saw a number of major changes to the show.
 The set was entirely revamped with a new layout, new titles were added along with a new arrangement of the theme tune.
 Mr Blobby, The Leprechauns, Supergirly, Renoir and Mitch had also been removed from the show and unlike previous series, there were now four presenters instead of two: Katy Hill, Ortis Deley, Trey Farley and Sarah Cawood.
 The programme also saw the introduction of gunge based games.
 A new game was also introduced on the roof of BBC Television Centre called Sacrifice Your Family (known as Sacrifice Your Friends, from January 2001) which Cawood hosted that put two families against each other in various games.

-From 21 April 2001, Live & Kicking began broadcasting from BBC Scotland in Glasgow and saw Farley, Cawood and Deley joined by Heather Suttie who replaced Hill.
+From 21 April 2001, Live & Kicking saw Farley, Cawood and Deley joined by Heather Suttie who replaced Hill.
 The last show on 15 September 2001 saw many of the old features and presenters return, including leprechauns Mr Sage and Mr Onion, who acknowledged in the final few minutes of the show that they were the longest serving presenters of the show.
 The final edition ended with a montage of the series' best moments over a live performance of the Steps song "It's The Way You Make Me Feel".